eclipse-bluechi/bluechi/doc/man/bluechi-is-online.1.md

 **Options:**

 **--wait**
-Initial time in milliseconds to wait till the expected system status is `up`.
+Initial time in milliseconds to wait until the expected system status is `up`.

 **--monitor**
 If set, `bluechi-is-online` continuously monitors the system state after the initial `up` check succeeded.